The Team

 Katie Gillespie (she/her/hers) is a disabled recovering grad student, with a background in communications and a passion for all community-engaged arts.
 Over the last decade, she has volunteered with West Coast companies like the North Shore Light Opera Society, Heroic Opera, East Van Opera, Metro Theatre and United Players of Vancouver, in greater and lesser capacities as her health and her access needs dictate.
 In roles ranging from board member to box office, from communications associate to an advocate for COVID-19 safety, her focus and passion has always been making theatre more accessible, whether that’s promoting it to younger people, or making it more affordable or more physically and immunologically inclusive.
 Katie has been a part of the Opera Mariposa team since 2014, and despite worsening health, is excited and committed to contributing what she can to an arts organization explicitly dedicated to promoting disability access in opera and theatre.

-Image description: Headshot of Christie A. Pollock, a disabled white woman with grey eyes, bangs, and long brown hair tied back, standing before a stone wall.
-She wears bright burgundy lipstick, a white top, and a deep purple cardigan.
+Headshot of Christie, a white woman with grey eyes, bangs, and long brown hair tied back, standing before a stone wall with red lipstick, a white top, and a dark cardigan.

 Christie A. Pollock